Routine use cases

 Full context before the next step

 This page helps route research intent toward the right Orena guide.
-"How to keep a face yoga session realistic during weekly planning" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Realistic session: weekly planning" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to keep a face yoga session realistic during weekly planning", the useful part starts before the app opens.
-In a desk break where the user wants less jaw tension and fewer choices, "How to keep a face yoga session realistic during weekly planning" is usually a practical decision rather than a promise hunt.
+For "Realistic session: weekly planning", the useful part starts before the app opens.
+In a desk break where the user wants less jaw tension and fewer choices, "Realistic session: weekly planning" is usually a practical decision rather than a promise hunt.
 The reader is trying to compare app features without being pulled into hype, so the first move should be observable: set one cue that already exists in the day.
-If that choice makes the next session easier to repeat for "How to keep a face yoga session realistic during weekly planning", the article.
+If that choice makes the next session easier to repeat for "Realistic session: weekly planning", the article has done its job.
+If "Realistic session: weekly planning" only creates more searching, pause before adding another routine.
+Orena can support.

 Section 2